ilaria-barletta/pawcation/README.md

 ___
 # UX Design

-In Pawcation I have tried to build a very user friendly app,that guides the user via buttons and forms to perform the actions they want to perform on the platform in order to book, update, delete and review stay for their dogs.The app is easy to navigate and in order to make every action count, the user  will get confirmation every time an action is performed letting them know if it's successfull or if an error occured.
+In Pawcation I have tried to build a very user friendly app,that guides the user via buttons and forms to perform the actions they want to perform on the platform in order to book, update, delete and review stays for their dogs.The app is easy to navigate and in order to make every action count, the user  will get confirmation every time an action is performed letting them know if it's successfull or if an error occured.
 They will also receive details on how to fix such errors to proceed.
 The design picked here is minimal, the main image is a cartoonish drawing that most people loving animals will enjoy and that makes the scope of the app clear even before reading.
 I have then picked a bright yellow for the nav bar and the footer to give a bit of color to the page and also match the hotel image.

 ## Wireframes
 Wireframes for the project were created using Figma and can be viewed on Figma [here](https://www.figma.com/file/G1KsEzPmiHHn6TrtWUEKh2/Pawcation-Wireframes?type=design&node-id=4%3A376&mode=design&t=t87crDcdStwRB99v-1)